drewcrawford/drewcrawford.github.io/rust/index.md

 1. We don't specify a type for `read` and `write`, the compiler figures it out
 2.  test is now a closure instead of a function.
 In Swift, functions are simply named closures.
 In Rust, they are different.
 Only closures can capture the environment.
+3. Rust wants a little more hand-holding around Optionals.
+In Swift you can assign to an optional directly, in Rust, you must assign it to `Some(the thing)`.

 Unfortunately, the Rust compiler takes a dim view of this code, producing a full 85 lines of errors: